Cleveland mayor's grandson Frank Q. Jackson shot, killed on Cleveland's East Side

-CLEVELAND — Frank Q. Jackson, the grandson of Cleveland Mayor Frank Jackson, was shot and killed Sunday evening, according to Jackson's defense attorney.
+CLEVELAND — Frank Q. Jackson, the grandson of Cleveland Mayor Frank Jackson, was shot and killed Sunday evening, according to Jackson's defense attorney and Cleveland police.

-News 5 crews are on scene on the city's East Side where Cleveland police and Mayor Jackson are present.
+News 5 crews were on scene Sunday night on the city's East Side where Cleveland police and Mayor Jackson were present.
+Jackson arrived on the scene with Chief Calvin Williams at about 11 p.m.
+Jackson left after midnight.

 Cleveland police said the shooting occurred in the area of Sidaway Avenue and East 70th Street around 9:10 p.m.